wayshon/cordova-plugin-dingtalk-ios/README.md

-# cordova-plugin-DingTalk-ios
+# cordova-plugin-dingtalk-ios

-a plugin for cordova in ios platform to share something to DingTakl
+a plugin for cordova in ios platform to share something to DingTalk

 # Feature